 We operate in a cyclical industry, within any given year there is also seasonality to typical freight patterns.
 Our tractor productivity decreases during the winter season because inclement weather impedes operations, and some shippers reduce their shipments after the winter holiday season.
 Revenue can also be affected by bad weather, holidays, and the number of business days that occur during a given period, since revenue is directly related to available working days of shippers.
 At the same time, operating expenses increase and fuel efficiency declines because of engine idling in extreme weather conditions, while harsh weather creates higher accident frequency, increased claims, and more equipment repairs.
 In addition, many of our customers, particularly those in the retail industry where we have a large presence, demand additional capacity during the fourth quarter, which limits our ability to take advantage of more attractive market rates that generally exist during such periods.
-Demand during the fourth quarter may be muted during soft freight environments, like we experienced in the last two years.
+Demand during the fourth quarter for our services may be muted during soft freight environments, like we experienced in the last two years.
+Demand for our freight services has been soft for the last two years as there has been a general imbalance of freight movements that have lagged available truck capacity.
 We may also suffer from natural disasters and weather-related events, such as tornadoes, hurricanes, blizzards, ice storms, floods, and fires, which may increase in frequency and severity due to climate change, as well as other man-made disasters.
 These events may disrupt fuel supplies, increase fuel costs, disrupt freight shipments or routes, affect regional economies, destroy our assets, or adversely affect the business or financial condition of our customers.